vfernandes617/Portfolio/README.md

 # Portfolio
 <strong><h3>C# Projects</h3></strong>
-I have just completed the Tech Academy C# and Unity course Here are some examples of my work.<br>
+I have completed the Tech Academy C# and Unity course Here are some examples of my work.<br>
 ## Examples for Unity and C#
 - [TwentyOne Game](https://github.com/vfernandes617/C-Sharp-Projects/tree/main/TwentyOne)